jasonlienardi/tp/docs/DeveloperGuide.md

 1. The user inputs an `editMeal` command of the format `editMeal INDEX s/NEW_SERVING_SIZE` into the `ui` object
 2. The `ui` object calls the `parseCommand()` method of the `parser` object
-3. The parser parses the command and calls the appropriate method, which in this case is `handleEditMealServingSize()` of `MealList`
+3. The parser parses the command and calls the appropriate method, which in this case is `handleEditMealServingSize()` method of `MealList`
 4. The `MealList` object then calls the `parseEditMeal` method to retrieve the information from the command such as the intended meal index and current serving size
 5. With the meal name and current serving size retrieved, the `Meallist` objects retrieves the name and nutrient details of the meal by calling the `getName()` and `getData()` methods of the `Meal` object
 6. A new `Meal` object with the updated serving size is created and returned to `MealList`